-James Bates and Robert McMillin are criminal defense attorneys with years of experience fighting DWI charges.
+James Bates and Robert McMillin are New Orleans DWI attorneys with years of experience fighting DWI charges.
 Contact our law firm today for a free case evaluation by one of our qualified legal professionals.

 What the Law Requires for a DWI Checkpoint to Be Constitutional